-Guide to Compassionate Leave and Time off for Dependents
+Compassionate Leave and Time off for Dependents: A guide for employers and staff

 In the intricate tapestry of work and life, there are inevitably moments when personal and professional responsibilities collide.
 When this happens, compassionate leave is a critical support mechanism intended to help employees deal with personal tragedies and upsetting situations that demand their time and focus.